 Available potassium (kg ha-1)

-The data in respect of soil available potassium is presented in (Table 7) at Pardi and Sawandri village.
+The data in respect of soil available potassium is presented in Table 6 at Pardi and Sawandri village.
 The results revealed that, the significantly higher soil available potassium (498.19 kg ha-1) was recorded with the application of RDF + 400 g K at BT (Dec) + 400 g K after 60 Days (T7).
 The lowest soil available nitrogen was recorded with the application of RDF (435.24 kg ha-1) at Pardi village.

-Table No 8 Effect of potassium on leaf micronutrients content in Nagpur mandarin

 The results revealed that, the significantly higher soil available potassium (435.32 kg ha-1) was recorded with the application of 400 g K at BT (Dec) + 400 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T10).
 The lowest soil available nitrogen was recorded with the application of RDF (405.36 kg ha-1) at Sawandri village.
 Srivastava et al., (2021) developed the DRIS based soil fertility and leaf nutrient standards and they observed available potassium range is 272.4 to 301.4 kg ha-1.

+Table 6.
+Effect of potassium on soil macronutrient availability